JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-26-postgres-nosql-1.md

 ***note that this is completely optional and you can keep using the CLI, or jump into `emacs` or `vi`or any tool you love***

 #### configuring Jetbrains family of apps
-although having a cost `intelliJ Ultimate` is widely used and chances are it's your IDE too
+although having a cost, `intelliJ Ultimate` is widely used and chances are it's your IDE too.<br>
+the version I use for this tutorial is the `2019.3` one

 what we need to do is to add a `DataSource`
 * go to `view -> tool windows -> database` or you can find the tab usually to the right edge of the app